Emmancsusb/awesome_jekyll_test.com/about.md

-Hello I'm manny and this is my blog.
+Hello I'm manny and this is my blog. duh

 I have some cool [projects](/projects) you might want to check out.